 If you’re not sure whether you have previously connected the Surface Pen to your PC or not, here is how to verify that:

-- The Surface Pen information should be listed under the “Mouse, keyboard, & pen” section.
-In this case, my Surface Pen is already connected with 85% battery left.
+The Surface Pen information should be listed under the “Mouse, keyboard, & pen” section.
+In this case, my Surface Pen is already connected, with 85% of the battery left.

-Now you know how to connect or pair a Surface Pen to your Surface or any Windows 10 with Bluetooth-enabled PCs.
+Now, you can connect a Surface Pen to your Surface or any Windows 10 with Bluetooth-enabled PCs.

 While it’s an optional step, pairing the Surface Pen to your Surface or PC is required to access the following features: